Sacheen Littlefeather: Awards ceremony

 Littlefeather joined the audience minutes before the award for Best Actor was announced.
-She was accompanied by Brando's secretary, Alice Marchak, and wore an Apache buckskin dress.
+She was accompanied by Brando's secretary, Alice Marchak.
+She wore her long dark hair tied with Native-style beadwork, moccasins and a fringed and beaded buckskin dress.
 Producer Howard W. Koch, she later said, told her "you can't read all that" in reference to the 739-word speech written by Brando, so she condensed it all into 60 seconds.
 In other retellings of that night, Littlefeather said Koch told her that she had 60 seconds to deliver the speech or else she would be removed from the stage and arrested.
 Koch recalled that he permitted her to stay and make her speech after she promised not to make a scene.

 The Best Actor award was presented by Norwegian actress Liv Ullmann and British actor Roger Moore.
 After giving brief remarks and announcing the five nominees, they declared Brando as the winner.
 Littlefeather walked onto the stage and raised her hand to decline the Oscar trophy that Moore offered her.
 Deviating from the prepared speech, she said the following:

 Moore escorted Littlefeather off-stage, past several people critical of her, and towards the press.
 Littlefeather stated in 2022 that some people mockingly used the tomahawk chop towards her as she was led by.
-Oscars producer Koch and director Marty Pasetta both later recalled that John Wayne was waiting in the wings and had to be restrained by six security guards to prevent him from forcing her off stage.
-This claim has since been disputed by film historian Farran Nehme and biographer Scott Eyman.
+Koch and director Marty Pasetta both later recalled that John Wayne was waiting in the wings and had to be restrained by six security guards to prevent him from forcing her off stage.
+This claim has since been disputed by film historian Farran Nehme and biographer Scott Eyman as a "persistent urban legend" which "never happened", having been created by Oscar telecast director Marty Pasetta a year after the ceremony, "getting more exciting each time it was told".
 At a later press conference, Littlefeather read to journalists the speech that Brando had prepared; The New York Times published the full text the next day.